mikelawrence/WiFi-Septic-Controller/code/README.md

 #define ALARM_DEADBAND_TIME       2000
 // temperature publish time in milliseconds when pump is off
 #define TEMP_PUBLISH_RATE         5 * 60 * 1000
+// NTP server used to update local time, can be IP Address or name
+#define NTP_SERVER                "time.nist.gov"
 // timezone difference from GMT in hours (Standard Time difference)
 #define TZDIFF                    -6
 // Solid State Relay shutoff temperature in Celsius